 This small and discreet wearable device is for people who are blind or partially sighted.
 Buzzclip uses ultrasound to detect obstacles that may lie directly in one’s path.
 It then notifies the user of these obstacles through intuitive vibrations, allowing the user to safely navigate around any objects that they may encounter, including essential head level obstacle.

 Float’s newest app, called Cydalion, works in indoor environments.
 It scans the surrounding area and gives augmented reality audio feedback to a person with a visual impairment who is wearing it.
 For a detailed discussion of the technology behind Cydalion, see the article by Pamela Hogle in Learning Solutions Magazine.

 This app is the successor to an earlier navigation aid called The vOICe that was developed a few years ago.
-The EyeMusic app captures shapes and colors, and translates them into “soundscapes” – auditory representations of pictures.
-Colors are represented using different musical instruments, higher pixels of the image are translated into higher notes on a given musical instrument (i.e. higher pitches on the piano, trumpet or the violin) while lower pixels of the image are translated into lower notes on the same musical instruments.
+The EyeMusic app captures shapes and colors and translates them into “soundscapes” – auditory representations of pictures.
+Colors are represented using different musical instruments, higher pixels of the image are converted into higher notes on a given musical instrument (i.e., higher pitches on the piano, trumpet or the violin) while lower pixels of the image are translated into smaller notes on the same musical instruments.